In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: TTL noise in TDI- for the most significant noise contributions

 The numerical simulations considered realistic \gls{SC} orbits based on an orbit file provided by ESA.
 For the evaluation of the analytical noise model, we assumed constant and equal arm lengths, and hence $\beta = \SI{30}{\degree}$.
 For the value of the constant arm length, we averaged all three arm lengths derived from the orbit file over the duration of the simulation (i.e.\ \SI{50000}{s}), which evaluated to $L/c = \SI{8.28}{s}$.

 The resulting \glspl{ASD} of the second-generation Michelson variable $X_2$ are shown in \Cref{Fig:ttl_models} in a direct comparison of the analytical and numerical method.

 Please note that we calculated the \glspl{ASD} by taking the square root of the logarithmically scaled \gls{PSD}, which was computed using the method described in \cite{lpsd_paper}.
 The numerical and analytical curves match perfectly, which validates the analytical models in \Cref{Eq:PSDX2,Eq:PSDs-per-DOF}.
+Only at the low-frequency tail around \SI{0.1}{mHz} small deviations are visible, which we attribute to higher variances of the logarithmically scaled \gls{PSD} estimate.
+These higher variances originate from fewer possible averages than at high frequencies due to longer data stretches required to resolve the \gls{ASD} at low frequencies.

 Analyzing the individual contributions in \Cref{Fig:ttl_models} is of little meaning since the result of only one set of random TTL coupling coefficients is shown.
 The figure is, therefore, a proof of principle: the shown analytical models can be used to estimate the TTL noise in LISA and the contributions from individual degrees of freedom.
 Likewise, the shown TTL $N$-terms and method for analytically computing a \gls{TDI} variable can be used to derive any of the other \gls{TDI} variables (cf. \cite{Muratore2020} for a list of \gls{TDI} variables).